-BioBased Products and Policies in the US and EU
+Biobased Products and Policies in the US and EU

 The USDA also has a BioPreferred program under the 2002 Farm Bill.
 This database is a sourcing guide for businesses seeking certified biobased products to use or sell and a mandatory procurement program for all government agencies and their contractors.

-What are Biobased Products?
+What Are Biobased Products?

-Biobased products, put simply, are items made wholly or in part from biological materials like plants and other renewable raw materials from agricultural, forest, or marine sources.
-Biobased products do not use as much energy or water or produce as much toxic waste as chemical or petroleum-based products.
-They are more eco-friendly, and many are biodegradable in various disposal environments.
+Biobased products, put simply, are commercial or industrial items made wholly or in part from biological materials like plants and other renewable raw materials from agricultural, forest, or marine sources.
+Since these are made from renewable materials, biobased products are an alternative to petroleum-derived or nonrecyclable options.

 Among the most common biobased products you’ll see on store shelves, you’ll find: